ADeGobbis/cs-lassonet/README.md

 ### Fork for Tensorization

 This fork adds the alternative model LassoNetTN which uses [TT-layers](https://arxiv.org/abs/1509.06569) in place of normal linear layers in the neural network.
-This model can be called directly or through LassoRegressorTN and LassoClassifierTN.
+This model can be called directly or through LassoNetRegressorTN and LassoNetClassifierTN.